 A grievance is an allegation by a student that, as to him or her, an agent of the College has violated Board or college policies relating to students other than assignment of grades or other academic evaluation (see Section 3: Review of Academic Standing).

-- Students must submit a grievance in writing to the Dean of Students or other such college official as the president may designate, within thirty (30) days of the date the grievant knew or reasonably should have known of the alleged violation
+A grievance is to be submitted in writing to the dean of student affairs or such other college official as the president may designate (hereinafter, the dean of student affairs), within thirty days of the date the grievant knew or reasonably should have known of the alleged violation.
+The written grievance shall specify the right claimed to have been violated and state briefly the underlying facts.

-The Dean of Students shall investigate the grievance and recommend to the president a disposition of the grievance, except as provided hereinafter:
+The Dean of Students shall investigate the grievance and, within thirty days from the time the grievance was submitted recommend to the president a disposition of the grievance, except as provided hereinafter:

 - In the course of each investigation, the Dean of Students shall consult with the dean responsible for the area of college operations in which the grievance arose.